|

 cured enough for people to enter.
 Dogs, however, aren't aware of the

-| The pool cover isn't installed until almost a week after the pool is
+dangers, so they seem to enter at will. | | | The pool cover isn't installed until almost a week after the pool is

 filled.
 Amber only fell in once.
 But that was enough for us to

-| Just when you think things are just about finished, you realize that the
+appreciate the importance of a pool cover. | | | Just when you think things are just about finished, you realize that the

 water isn't draining into the drainage pipes, as it's supposed to.
 You